 - medical records

-- a letter of confirmation from your MEC approved institute.
+- a letter of confirmation from your Ministry of Education (MEC)-approved institute.

-You will be required to register with the Federal Police within 30 days of your arrival.
-This formalises your visit and ensures you acquire a foreigners ID card.
-To renew your visa, you'll need to submit your application to the Federal Police at least 30 days before it expires.
+To renew your visa, you'll need to submit your application to the federal police at least 30 days before it expires.

 Find out more